Canonical Reference

 Empirical papers contain experiments and data.
 Formal papers contain definitions, propositions, and proofs.

 Green = foundation (Papers 1–5).
 Cyan = semantic coordinates → transfer → convergence (Papers 6–9).
+Violet = identity applications (Papers 10–11).

 Papers

-All Nine Papers
+All Eleven Papers

 PAPER 1